ms-iot/content/IoExpansionShieldV7BluetoothBeeButton.md

 # Bluetooth Bee connection with computer (assuming you already have Bluetooth configured on your PC)
 1. Connect Bluetooth Bee to IO Expansion shield
 2. Power up the Galileo
-3. In Windows, add the Bluetooth Bee (default code is 1234), go in Bluetooth Bee device properties to see what COM port is taken (COMXX...)
+3. In Windows, pair the Bluetooth Bee (default code is 1234), go in Bluetooth Bee device properties to see what COM port is taken (COMXX...)
 3. Open a terminal program ([Tera Term](http://ttssh2.sourceforge.jp/) is what I use)
 4. Open a session using the COM port
 4. Default for Bluetooth Bee is 9600baud, Data: 8bit, Parity: None, Stop: 1bit.
 Be sure your terminal program is configured that way (usually by default)

-5.
+# Bluetooth Bee connection with Windows Phone
+1. Connect Bluetooth Bee to IO Expansion shield
+2. Power up the Galileo
+3. On phone: Open Settings - Bluetooth
+4. Pair with Bluetooth Bee using 1234 code
+5. Install BT Terminal from Store
+4. Open BT Terminal app and select Bluetooth Bee

 # Create the project
 1. Create a new project from the template.